 8.1.
 Scaling In and Out

-This technique involves managing a position’s size after it has been opened.
+Scaling in and out technique This technique involves managing a position’s size after it has been opened to optimize the risk-to-reward profile.

-Scaling in means adding to a winning position.
-A trader might enter with a smaller initial size and only add to the trade after the price has moved in their favor and shown signs of trend continuation.
+- Scaling in: This means adding to a winning position.
+A trader might enter with a smaller initial size (e.g., 0.5%) and only add the remaining 0.5% risk after the price has moved in their favor and confirmed the trend.
+This ensures you only have “full” exposure when the market proves your thesis correct.

 For traders in markets where options are available, they can serve as a powerful hedging tool.
-For instance, a trader can buy put options on a major index before a high-volatility event to hedge against market risk, providing a form of insurance against a sharp downturn.
+While less common for pure intraday scalping, day traders can buy put options on a major index (like the S&P 500) before a high-volatility event to hedge against systemic market risk.
+This provides a form of insurance against a sharp, unexpected downturn that might blow past standard stop-loss orders due to slippage.

 9. Frequently asked questions about Day Trading Risk Management